gvwilson/fiction/iffy/index.md

 "I don't believe in coincidences," the governor said,
-"And neither does the city core, not when the probabilities are this low, so I'll ask again: who else knows?"
+"And neither does the city core, so I'll ask again: who else knows about this base?"

 Wales exhaled slowly.
-"Nova Zembla,"
+"The machines do,"
 he admitted.
 "Or at least,
-one of its factions or subroutines.
+some of their factions or subroutines.
-Who knows how it thinks?"
+Who knows how they think?"

 "Who indeed?"
 the governor echoed.
-"And why would humanity's only ally among the machines be so interested in you?"

-"Because I stole something from it,"
-Wales said wearily.

-Governor Stern cocked his head.
-"Really?
-What?"

-Wales tapped his chest.
-"Myself."

-The governor and Doctor Johel looked at each other, their eyes sparkling as they communed with each other and Rothera's core.
+He and Doctor Johel looked at each other, their eyes sparkling as they communed with each other and Rothera's core.
 "Very well,"
 the governor said crisply.